RJT1990/pyflux/README.md

 __PyFlux__ is an open source time series library for the Python programming language.
 Built upon the NumPy/SciPy/Pandas libraries, PyFlux allows for easy application of a vast array of time series methods and inference capabilities.

 See some examples and documentation at [PyFlux.com](http://www.pyflux.com/).
-PyFlux is still only alpha software and can become much better with your contributions! - see [here](https://github.com/RJT1990/pyflux/wiki/Contribution-Guidelines) for guidelines.
+PyFlux is still only alpha software and can become much better with your contributions! - see [here](https://github.com/RJT1990/pyflux/wiki/Contribution-Guidelines) for guidelines on how you can get involved.

 ## Models